How do I report an accident to State Farm?

 If you’ve just been in a collision, don’t worry – reporting an accident to State Farm is straightforward.

 First, you need the person’s name and their insurance policy number.
 Hopefully, you got this at the accident scene.
 If not, it should be on the police report.
-If you need a copy, you call fill out the Oklahoma City Police Department Accident Report Request.
+If you want a copy, you can fill out the Oklahoma City Police Department Accident Report Request.

 Next, “file a claim” at State Farm.com or call their 24/7 claims hotline at 1-800-SF-CLAIM.
 You’ll be connected with a representative who will walk you through the process of filing a claim.

-They’ll ask for some basic information about the incident and any other parties involved, as well as details like when, where, and how it happened.
-Once all the necessary information has been collected, the adjuster will provide you with the next steps required to get your claim processed.
+They’ll ask for basic information about the incident and any other parties involved and details like when, where, and how it happened.
+Once all the necessary information has been collected, the adjuster will give you the following steps to process your claim.
 If you have an injury claim, State Farm will usually also require you to sign a HIPAA Release so they can review your medical records.
 Note that they might be going after records that are unrelated to the wreck.

-If your car still needs to be repaired, the next step is to get estimates from repair shops or providing additional documentation such as pictures of the damage or police reports.
-State Farm will either send a property adjuster out to look at your vehicle or tell you a body shop that they want you to get an estimate at.
+If your car still needs to be repaired, the next step is to get estimates from repair shops or provide additional documentation, such as pictures of the damage or police reports.
+State Farm will either send a property adjuster to look at your vehicle or tell you a body shop where they want you to get an estimate.

-If you are making a claim under your own policy, your adjuster will also explain what kind of coverage you have on your policy so that you can understand what will be covered by insurance and what might not be eligible for reimbursement.
+If you are claiming your policy, your adjuster will also explain what kind of coverage you have on your policy.
+You can find out what insurance will cover and what might not be eligible for reimbursement.

-When all paperwork is filed correctly and everything is in order, State Farm will start evaluating your claim to determine its “validity” and if there’s sufficient coverage under the policy to cover any damages incurred from the incident.
+When all paperwork is filed correctly and everything is in order, State Farm will evaluate your claim to determine its “validity” and if there’s sufficient coverage under the policy to cover any damages incurred from the incident.
 At some point, they’ll make you an offer.
-Remember that there is a two year statute of limitations in Oklahoma.
+Remember that there is a two-year statute of limitations in Oklahoma.
 This means that the claim is lost forever if a lawsuit is not filed within two years from the date of the accident.

 What to Expect As the Insurer Investigates Your Case

-As the adjust reviews your case, you may be uncertain of what to expect; however, it’s important to understand that their goal is to minimize any payout.
+As the adjuster reviews your case, you may need clarification on what to expect; however, it’s essential to understand that their goal is minimizing any payout.
 During this process, there are a few things you should keep in mind:

-- The insurance company will investigate the accident and gather evidence from both parties involved.
+- The insurance company will investigate the accident and gather evidence from both parties.

-- They will also assess the damage done to both cars and determine who was at fault.
-Even in a clear cut rear-end collision the insurance company oftentimes delays by stating “liability hasn’t been determined yet.”
+- They will also assess the damage to both cars and determine who was at fault.
+Even in a clear-cut rear-end collision, the insurance company often delays by stating, “Liability hasn’t been determined yet.”

 - Your statements and those of other passengers or witnesses may be taken as part of the investigation.